skulpt/skulpt/source/Classes/fractions.rst

     Contributor List, no Front-Cover Texts, and no Back-Cover Texts.
 A copy of the license is included in the section entitled "GNU Free Documentation License".

+..  shortname:: FractionClassExample
+..  description:: This is a example class to represent a fraction

 Classes and Objects - Digging a little deeper
 =============================================